 Because I was attached to the past, I postponed everything, telling myself that I’d do all the things I wanted to do once I was satisfied with the number on the scale, the contents of my fridge, the contour of my cheekbone, and my ability to never, ever – God forbid – eat a pack of Oreos after a stressful family get-together.
 The problem with this mindset is that it not only robs you of joy, but it isn’t very motivating.

 How I Discovered Identity Reconstruction

-I landed upon the importance of identity reconstruction thanks to a dear friend I met eons ago in an eating disorder support group I attended in my early 20’s.
+I landed upon the importance of identity reconstruction in recovery thanks to a dear friend I met eons ago in an eating disorder support group I attended in my early 20’s.
 I had recently gained a significant amount of weight over the course of 12 months.
 Unbeknownst to me at the time, both the low and high weights were numbers I would never again see on the scale, and I would have felt better if I’d known that.
 But all I could think about at the time was how heavy I was and how terrified I was of gaining yet more.

 Each day was a struggle to leave the house and be seen by the world, and many mornings I didn’t succeed.
 My wardrobe at the time consisted of half a dozen ankle-length floral skirts from Goodwill paired with dark, long-sleeved tees.
 To make matters worse, I was still bingeing fairly regularly and saw no signs that I would or could ever stop.
 I logically knew it made sense to be kind to my body and that I should I find a way to do so, but I couldn’t bear looking in a mirror, let alone taking candlelit bubble baths or slathering myself with scented lotions.